-In 1969 a bunch of us were taken to Durban to watch a rugby test match Springboks against the Australian Wallabies.
+In 1969 a bunch of us were taken to Durban to watch a rugby test match – Springboks against the Australian Wallabies.
 “Our” Tommy Bedford was captain of the ‘Boks.
-We didn’t know it, but it was to be his last game.
+We didn’t know it, but it was to be one of his last games.

 Back at school the next week ‘Mis Betfit’ told us how her daughter-in-law had turned to her and said: “Ooh look, those boys are waving at me!”
 And she replied (and some of you will hear her tone of voice in your mind’s ear): “No they’re not!
 They’re my boys.
 They’re waving at me!”

 We just smiled, thinking ‘So, Mis Betfit isn’t always right’.
 Here’s Jane.
 We did NOT mistake her for Mis Betfit.